tiian/lixa/doc/examples/xta/README.md

 All the examples require the availability of LIXA state server: a lixad daemon must be up and running.

-See [LIXA Reference Guide Manual](http://www.tiian.org/lixa/manuals/html/index.html) for detailed instructions.
+See [LIXA Reference Guide Manual](http://www.tiian.org/lixa/manuals/html/index.html), chapter "Developing Application Programs using XTA (XA Transaction API) interface", for detailed instructions.

 ## "Single Application" Pattern ##